Running a kubernetes cluster locally with kind

 Luckily kind makes it really easy to customize your local cluster to be what

-you want it to be by using a YAML
+you want it to be by using a YAML configuration.

 Create the configuration: